SleepWorkers/Project-SIGHT/api/PulseSensor/PulseSensorADCconversion/README.md

 ---

-## Example Summary
+## Code Summary

-Example that uses the ADC driver to make a number of samples and print them via UART.
+This code enables you to convert the raw ADC values from a Pulse sensor to actual Voltage values measured in microvolts(uV).

 ## Peripherals Exercised

-* `Board_ADC0` - ADC channel 0
 * `Board_ADC1` - ADC channel 1

 ## Resources & Jumper Settings